Date: 21 April 2024, 9.30 am

 This text warns us against making such easy assumptions.
 The king of Sodom is wicked and sinful, and Abraham understands that he must not fraternize with him, not create any bonds with him.
 He is not of God, he is of the world.

-When I was in army, I couldn’t wait enter university and you know, recover a sense purpose and meaning, and an orientation towards an actual life goal.
-Because NS is like limbo, it’s not my career, it’s not getting me anywhere.
+When I was in army, I couldn’t wait to enter university and you know, recover a sense purpose and meaning, and an orientation towards an actual life goal.
+Because in NS life is like limbo, it’s not my career, it’s not getting me anywhere.

 So I told myself, the moment I entered university, I was going to go full on, study like mad, because finally, I get to do something of worth.
 And that’s what I did.